English River First Nation

 The English River Dene Nation is a Dene First Nation band government in Patuanak, Saskatchewan, Canada.
-Their reserve is in the northern section of the province.
+The reserve is in the northern section of the province.
 Its territories are in the boreal forest of the Canadian Shield.
 This First Nation is a member of the Meadow Lake Tribal Council (MLTC).

 Traditionally, English River First Nation are known in Chipewyan (Denesuline) as "People of the Great River" (Des Nëdhë́’iné), referencing Churchill River along its banks their traditional territory is located.

 Demographics

 As of May 2012 the total membership of English River Dene First Nation was 1,451 with 774 members living on-reserve and 677 members living off-reserve.

 Territory

 The English River Dene Nation based in Patuanak has territory at fifteen sites.